 - 12.1 External DNA Proficiency Test Requirement DNA analysts will participate in external proficiency tests, twice in every calendar year, in accordance with The FBI Quality Assurance Standards. - 12.2 Inconclusive/Uninterpretable Proficiency Test Results.

 Typically, sample size/quantity in PCR DNA Proficiency Tests is sufficient for multiple analyses to be performed.
 Therefore, results of DNA proficiency tests are not likely to be either inconclusive, or uninterpretable (e.g., not meeting minimal rfu and/or statistical threshold for inclusion/exclusion).
-However, in the event data obtained in a proficiency test does not meet the standard guidelines for interpretation/conclusion, it will first be determined by re-testing and communication with the vendor, that this is not an issue with a given sample(s).
-Once that determination has been made, the analyst obtaining the inconclusive data will be removed from casework/database sample analysis until satisfactory completion of a competency test and review of the analyst's casework/database completion of a competency test and review of the analyst's canalysis performed since the last successful proficiency test.
+However, in the event data obtained in a proficiency test does not meet the standard guidelines for interpretation/conclusion, it will first be determined, by re-testing and communication with the vendor, that this is not an issue with a given sample(s).
+Once that determination has been made, the analyst obtaining the inconclusive data will be removed from casework/database sample analysis until satisfactory completion of a competency test and review of the analyst's casework/database analysis performed since the last successful proficiency test.